katemalone/fitlit-workout/README.md

 ### Project Overview

-FitLit is a fitness tracker comprised of information for 50 users, including their personal fitness goals as well as other related health statistics, including daily number of steps, water intake, and sleep quality and quantity.
+FitLit is a fitness tracker comprised of information for 50 users, including their personal fitness goals as well as other related health statistics, such as daily number of steps, water intake, and sleep quality and quantity.

 ### Set Up